-These two half-brothers are my first two rabbits.
+These two half-brothers were my first two rabbits.
 I brought them home in the Fall of 2008 when they were barely out of baby-hood.
 I got to experience their adolescence, adulthood and senior care.
 They have taught me a great deal about bonding and behavior.
 Oso passed away on Nov 5, 2017.
 Whoppy passed away September 21, 2019.

 I adopted Wilbur just a few months after I started working at the rabbit rescue.
 Wilbur was born with a defective left rear leg.
 It stuck out at a 90 degree angle.
 His previous owners had dumped him in a wilderness park when he was young, but a lady had rescued him and took him to the shelter.
 His leg was not an issue (except when he wanted to scratch his ear).
-He was a fluffy guy, who got along well with both bunnies and people.
+He was a fluffy, easy-going guy, who got along well with both bunnies and people.
 He lived with Whoppy, Oso, Zoe and Emma.
-He passed away suddenly on September 11, 2015.
+He passed away unexpectantly on September 11, 2015.

 Diamond had arrived at the shelter in 2013.
 He had a spinal compression, which prevented him from using his back legs.
 I was his main caretaker for many years and made sure his quality of life was very good.
 He loved people.
 He lived with several other bunny friends whom he adored, and he got a lot of attention.
 In 2018, I decided to formally adopt him after the last of his companions passed away.
 A few months later he passed away from pneumonia.
 He was about 6-years-old at the time.

-Panda came into my house as an unweaned baby in 2014 and she never left.
+Panda came into my house as an unweaned baby in February 2014 and she never left.
 She loves to sprint around the living room, binky on the couch and try to figure out the best ways to sneak in where she shouldn't to chew wires.
 She's a playful girl and has never met a treat she didn't like.

 I was providing hospice care to most of these bunnies.
 The time they lived with me seemed all too short.
 Their stories will be told later.